-I myself searched for over a decade to try to find something that would adequately treat my chronic pain and symptoms due to strongly suspected Ehler’s Danlos Syndrome (EDS), Fibromyalgia (FMS), and Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), along with Degenerative Disc Disease and a few other comorbid factors I could bore you with, but you can read about elsewhere on the blog.
+I myself searched for over a decade to try to find something that would adequately treat my chronic pain and symptoms due to Ehlers-Danlos Syndrome (EDS), Fibromyalgia (FMS), Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), POTS and MCAS, along with Degenerative Disc Disease and a few other comorbid factors I could bore you with, but you can read about elsewhere on the blog.
 Suffice it to say that I have a modicum of connective tissue, neurological and autonomic problems as a result.

 Full Sized FasciaBlaster -vs- The FaceBlaster